 Start a garden big or small.
 If you find yourself without room to garden grow food in pots outside your door or even grow plants inside your home.
 For those lucky enough you can start a garden large enough to provide produce for your family for the majority of the year.
 If you find yourself with more than you need trade with friends and family for a larger verity or can for the winter.

 Eating produce in season gets you the best deals.
-Look for fresh local grown in season produce for the best prices.
-Our local Aldi carries all of the local grown produce at amazing prices through the warm weather months.
-Preserve foods as they are in season to enjoy year round allowing you to truly take advantage of seasonal prices.
+Look for fresh local grown in-season produce for the best prices.
+Our local Aldi carries all of the locally grown produce at amazing prices through the warm weather months.
+Preserve foods as they are in season to enjoy year-round allowing you to truly take advantage of seasonal prices.